synxty/idea/brainstorm/types.md

 ### 3.1.
 Characteristics

-- **Appearance:** Fire type creatures often have fiery manes, scales, or other features that resemble flames.
+- **Appearance:** Fire type characters often have fiery manes, scales, or other features that resemble flames.
 Their colors are typically warm tones like red, orange, and yellow.
 - **Abilities:**
   - **Fireballs:** Throw balls of fire that explode on impact.
   - **Flame Breath:** Exhale streams of fire to incinerate targets.